mostafa-meerzad/python-with-mosh/Basics/Notes.md

     # like so
     message = "new message"
     # python will create another local variable with the same name 'message' and assign it the new value
-    # doing so as no effect on the global value
+    # doing so has no effect on the global value

     print(message)  # message is now a local variable and has 'new message'